 Other cost-effective improvements can save lives.
 They include wider roads, improved street and highway lighting and break-away sign posts.

-Improvements in vehicles include brake lights at eye level, door crash bars, and many new computer-assisted features.
-The latter appear very promising.
+Improvements in vehicles include brake lights at eye level, door crash bars, and many computer-assisted features.

 Promising but Inadequately Evaluated Measures.